uwzis/Wordpress-Chatbot-Openwebui/README.md

-# Wordpress-Chastbot-Openwebui
+# Wordpress-Chastbot-Openwebu
 Open Source Wordpress chat bot plugin for wordpress.
-(UI in developmennt, Help wanted).
+Openwebui API is implmented, need help desiging the UI and other custom features are welcome.
+Any help would be appricated.